padmaDS/DOCKER/README.md

 Now we need to perform all the operations from VSCode IDE.

 First we need to create any project completely.
-(Which contains every folders and files like source folder, config folder, __init__, logging, exception, DataIngestion,Datavalidation, Model building, Model evaluation,Artifacts, Training pipeline, testing pipeline, app.py / main.py, yaml file, requirements.txt .....etc.)
+(Which contains every folders and files like source folder, components folder, config folder, __init__, logging, exception, DataIngestion,Datavalidation, Model building, Model evaluation,Artifacts, Training pipeline, testing pipeline, app.py / main.py, yaml file, requirements.txt .....etc.)

 After successful excution of our project, now we need to create on Dockerfile.
 It consists of some commands